It’s a smart business move to have a well-designed website.

 If you’re not very clear on who you want your website to appeal to, then the best website design in the world won’t help you get sales.

 You’ll find the design will work a lot better when every colour choice and every image is tailor-made to appeal to the people you want to talk to.

 Before you add design into your marketing mix, you have to know what you want to say.

-This should be an easy one for you.
-But did you know that there are people who think they can rely on the design alone to communicate their message?
+This should be an easy one.
+But did you know that there are lots of companies out there that think they can rely on the design alone to communicate their message?

 Good design may get customers in your door, but it’s the content that keeps them from walking right back out again.

-When you implement both good design and solid, valuable content, you’ll double the power of either of these elements alone.
+When you implement both good design and solid, valuable content, you’ll double or triple the power of either of these elements alone.